Fall foliage in Vermont is the prettiest experience around.

-During autumn, Vermont is bursting with color—crimson, ginger, gold—over hills and mountains.
+Fall foliage, Vermont is bursting with color—crimson, ginger, gold—over hills and mountains.
 You can view Vermont's fall foliage in many different ways.

-Depending on when you time your trip, the colors will be either descending toward the greener valley or brightening the lowlands as the summits turn the dun shades of late autumn. ~ Yankee Magazine
+"Depending on when you time your trip, the colors will be either descending toward the greener valley or brightening the lowlands as the summits turn the dun shades of late autumn." ~ Yankee Magazine, Sept./Oct.
+2007 issue

 Adventurous types might consider taking a glider ride to get an aerial perspective of Vermont's mountains and valleys in autumn—simply spectacular.
 Those who would like to stay a bit closer to the ground but still want to play in the trees can try ziplining - Arbortrek in Jeffersonville can help you out with that!

 Covered bridges abound